suchorski/keycloak-docker-compose/README.md

 ### Mail server

-You can use mail SMTP url as `mail` and port `25` without authentication to send mails from Keycloak.
+You can use mail SMTP hostname as `mail` and port `25` without authentication to send mails from Keycloak.

 ## Configuration